zrajm/klingonska.org/README.md

 Currently Happening
 -------------------

+September 7, 2012: Rolling out the new design is taking its time, but as of now most pages have the new look (except for some old, rarely used ones, and pages served by CGI).
+Work will continue, but for now we'll concentrate on more interesting stuff.
+There also was a major re-write of [**pIqaD**, And How to Read It][piqad], with improved pronunciation info, info on dialects etc.

-We're currently (since July 1, 2012) rolling out a major site re-design.
+July 1, 2012: We're currently rolling out a major site re-design.
 This means adding a new look to the pages, as well as changing into a fully automated build system.
 As we, slowly, painstakingly, convert all pages into the new format, you'll see the new red page header take over, until it is *everywhere*.

 Don't worry, we are not about to remove any content.